payfazz/go-router/README.md

 If you like to manually control your routing (using `if` of `switch`), `segment/shifter` package may help you.

 It heavily use clousure and tail call, so it will be faster when tail-cail-optimization implemented on golang.
-The routing decission is precompute, so it should be faster.
+The routing decission tree is precompute, so it should be faster.

 for usage see examples directory